Submit request or call to make an appointment.

 Children with severe aortic valve stenosis may be eligible for aortic valve surgery to repair the narrowed valve.
-In some cases, the cardiothoracic surgeons at Norton Children’s Heart Institute will have to perform an aortic valve replacement.
+In some cases, the cardiothoracic surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, will have to perform an aortic valve repair or replacement.

-All types of aortic valve replacements and repairs have excellent success rates.
+All types of aortic valve repairs or replacements have excellent success rates.
 These procedures also have few complications.

-Children who have aortic valve surgery frequently enjoy normal, healthy lives.
+Children who have aortic valve repair or replacement surgery frequently enjoy normal, healthy lives.
 These children can expect little to no restrictions on playing sports and other activities.

 Even after successful balloon valvuloplasty, the aortic valve can begin to narrow again as your child grows.
 Repair or replacement of the aortic valve would then be the next step in treatment.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the experience and the training in the latest aortic valve surgery techniques, including the Ozaki procedure.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have experience and training in the latest aortic valve surgery techniques, including the Ozaki procedure.